![]() |

 Progression in climbing is often measured in grades or scale.
 Harder moves.
 Longer routes.
 Bigger walls.

-But those measures alone do not define the quality of an ascent.
+But for us those measures alone do not define the quality of an ascent.

 What matters more is whether the approach holds as those measures increase—whether the same clarity of decision-making, restraint, and intent can be carried into more complex terrain.